-Good Friday in my world normally means hot-cross buns and a day off without thinking too hard, so I was lapping up my first Easter in Abruzzo trying its wonderful cheese, lamb and spiced bread & biscuit dishes in a similar vein and not thinking too much about the real meaning of this springtime holiday.
+Good Friday in my world normally means a day off without thinking too hard, so I was lapping up my first Easter in Abruzzo trying its wonderful cheese, lamb and spiced bread & biscuit dishes in a similar vein and not thinking too much about the real meaning of this springtime holiday.

 Exploring the story of Chieti’s evening torch-lit procession that weaves in & out of its historic centre soon put an end to that.
 Created in 842 AD, this solemn Easter funeral procession in its most current form was remastered in the eighteenth century by the grand sounding ‘Arciconfraternita del Sacro Monte dei Morti’, who have organised the event each year, even in 1944 when the German army prohibited the event and it went ahead anyway against all odds.

 The procession is formed by members of the brotherhood, identifiable by the wearing of predominantly black which is framed by a gold satin cape to represent Mary’s mourning who lead the men and children from the 13 local church congregations.
 Each congregation wears different coloured robes and the men are hooded as a way of protecting their personal mourning, grief, penance and prayers.
 Capuchin originally stemmed from “hood” in Italian, hence the word for that popular frothy coffee!